p-ob/pob.dev/src/blog/drafts/2024/learn-the-platform.md

 ## Why should you "Learn the Platform"?

-Before I dive into what I would recommend learning, I think it's worth explaining why I think learning these more primitive components is a boon.
+Before I dive into what I would recommend learning, I think it's worth explaining why I think learning these more primitive components is worthwhile.

 ### Diversify your skillset